Webinar June 09, 2026 | 11:00AM EST | 4:00 PM BST | Hack the Productivity Drag - Eliminate contract bottlenecks slowing your teams - Register Now

 If there has been substantial performance, sometimes, strict or exact performance may not be necessary for discharge.
 It refers to a situation where a party has fulfilled the main essence of their obligations, even if there are minor deviations or defects.
 The performance must not be so deficient that it defeats the purpose of the contract or substantially affects the other party's rights.

-• Time of performance
+• Time of Performance

 If the contract does not mention a deadline, the performance must occur within the specified time frame or within a reasonable time.
 If a party fails to perform within the stipulated time, it may be considered a breach of contract, and the non-breaching party may be entitled to remedies.

-• Acceptance of performance
+• Acceptance of Performance

 The party receiving the performance must accept it as satisfactory.
 Contract discharge may occur if the receiving party rejects it for a valid reason, such as non-conformity with the contract terms.
 In such cases, the performing party may need to rectify the non-conformity or provide proper performance to achieve discharge.